 The Quest for the Perfect Rose

-Every year I focus on updating a different section of my garden, and this is the year of the rose bed.
-I have always grown roses in my garden - in fact they were the first flowers that I planted when we moved into our house in 1992.
-Six roses came on the moving truck with us from the city - I grew them in pots on the porch of our rented apartment in Somerville, and overwintered them in the unheated stairwell.
+Every year I focus on updating a different section of my garden, and 2016 was the year of the rose bed.
+I have always grown roses in my garden—in fact they were the first flowers that I planted when we moved into our house in 1992.
+Six roses came on the moving truck with us from the city.
+I grew them in pots on the porch of our rented apartment in Somerville, and overwintered them in the unheated stairwell.
 They went into the ground in a circular bed in my front yard, created by the previous owner's leaf pile that had been left there over the winter.
 Most of them did not survive that exposed, windy location, pummeled by northwestern winds all winter long.
 I was a novice gardener, and did not realize that my tender hybrid teas needed winter protection.
 But despite my lack of success, I was determined to grow roses in my garden.

 Aloha Rose was one of the roses that I brought from my city apartment, and it blooms to this day on my trellis.